-1. Start Early
+1. You Can Start Early

 Since DUPLO has bigger pieces, even a younger toddler can play with them without having to worry about choking hazards.

-2. Great Fine Motor Skills Practice
+2. Great for Fine Motor Skills Practice

 You would think that DUPLO blocks are easy to stack, and they are, but not when you are a toddler.
 My daughter only mastered this feat when she was about 2 years old.

-3. Learn Colors with DUPLO Bricks
+3. Kids can Learn Colors with DUPLO

 The bright colors and smooth sides are just perfect for identifying colors while building together.
 I still recall our pretty chatty toddler stubbornly calling every block “yellow” – clearly making fun of us.

-4. Keep Toddlers Occupied
+4. DUPLO Keeps Toddlers Occupied

 DUPLO are a great way to keep younger kids busy if older siblings or friends are building with Legos.
 But don’t be surprised if older kids will join the play too.
 My 8-year-old loves building with her 3-year-old friend.

-5. Encourage Story Telling with DUPLO
+5. DUPLO Encourages Story Telling

 When our daughter was 3 and 4 years old, she loved to use a big base plate and build “worlds.”
 If you were not in the room while she was building, you would think that she just randomly piled the bricks together.

 My daughter played for months with houses and castles that my husband had built for her, “improving” their design and filling them with her other toys.

-7. Learn that Everything Is Possible
+7. It Allows Kids to Learn that Everything Is Possible

 My daughter is very lucky to have a father who is an amazing LEGO builder.
 He can build whatever she wanted him to build with DUPLO or LEGO bricks and hardly ever needs any special parts.

-8. Build Toys for Other Toys
+8. They can Build Toys for Other Toys

 Even now, when she is 8, Smarty really enjoys DUPLO.
 Since the bricks are big, she can scale her projects up.
 She almost never plays with dolls, but recently she pulled out her American Girl Doll (a present from grandma) and made her a potty chair.

 We washed the blocks in warm soapy water, and they were as good as new!
 I admit that we don’t plan to give our DUPLO blocks away and our daughter does not even agree yet to put them into storage.
 When she is ready to let them go, we are saving them for grandchildren 🙂

-10. Learn with DUPLO
+10. You Can Learn by Playing with DUPLO

 I left this one for last, since I have mixed feelings about using DUPLO or LEGO for learning.
 Maybe I am a particularly bad teacher, but my daughter did not respond well to my attempts to weave some sort of a lesson into her play.